machal/cssmine-content/content/preprocessors.md

 Queries and as a result, you tend to organize your code using Media Queries alone.
 Component organization is more favorable though.
 In the above example, the `.nav` module will be the main organizational unit and Media Queries will be nested in it.
-That's what we want.
+That’s what we want.

 ### Mixins